Star-Spangled Banner Tartan—THE PAST

 My Inspiration

-From that point I knew I would one day create a tartan for the United States.
-A tartan that would honor the Stars and Stripes, carry the echoes of battle, and weave the ideals of liberty and sovereignty into its sett.
+It was at that point I began to imagine a tartan for the United States.
+A tartan that could honour the Stars and Stripes, carry the echoes of battle, and embody the ideals of liberty.
+The PAST Edition takes that vision and turns it into cloth: muted tones, softened colours, and a weave that feels as though it has aged along with the history it remembers.

 Threads of the Historic Banner

-• Ember red for courage and valor enduring through time
+• Ember Red — courage and valor that burn on through time

-• One stripe of scarlet — now faded to burnt orange embers — for the fiery energy of battle and the anthem’s “rockets’ red glare”
+• Scarlet fading to orange embers — the heat of the anthem’s “rockets’ red glare,” now aged by memory

-• Mellow ivory for purity and ideals tested yet unbroken
+• Mellow Ivory — purity of ideals tested yet unbroken

-• 15 red and 15 blue threads commemorate the fifteen stars and stripes of the 1814 banner
+• 15 red and 15 blue threads recall the fifteen stars and stripes of the 1814 Great Garrison Flag

-• 13-count broad ember and ivory stripes honor the thirteen original colonies
+• 13 broad ember and ivory stripes honour the original thirteen colonies

-• 50 smoky threads look ahead to the present Union of fifty states
+• 50 smoky threads look forward to the modern Union of fifty states

-• The ember red and scarlet glow recall the bombardment of Fort McHenry.
+• Reds and oranges evoke the bombardment of Fort McHenry

-• The clashing intersections recall shells bursting in air, proving the flag was still there.
+• Intersections recall shells bursting in the night, proof the flag endured

 “The star is a symbol of the heavens and the divine goal to which man has aspired from time immemorial; the stripe is symbolic of the rays of light emanating from the sun.”